joernio/joern/joern-cli/frontends/lua2cpg/src/test/resources/interprocedural-module-taint/SAMPLE-MANIFEST.md

 JAVA_TOOL_OPTIONS='-Dsbt.watch.mode=polling -Dsbt.io.jdktimestamps=true' sbt 'lua2cpg/stage'
 git status --short

-This subset is sufficient for reviewer smoke of E4 semantics and is consumed entirely from the `lua2cpg` test resources.
+This subset is sufficient for reviewer smoke of interprocedural module and taint semantics and is consumed entirely from the `lua2cpg` test resources.